squallg/men-base/readme.md

-# Men base: a quick start base for MonogoDB Express Node stack
+# Men base: a quick start base for MongoDB Express Node stack

 Men base is a simple and flexible quick start base to create fullstack webapps using Node, Express and MongoDB with MVC architecture.
 As far as it's still a "work in progress", this project will be updated quite often.
 When cloning this repo for a new project, don't forget to check for updates.